discodamone/Input_Golf/docs/ApiRoutes.md

 ## /api/login
 Initiates the OAuth flow to log in with Github.
 Redirects the user to Github to log in.

+## /api/logout
+Destroys the user's session and removes the cookie, redirects to the landing page.

 ## /api/login\_callback
 Receives a code from Github via a query parameter named `code`.
 The user will be redirected from Github to this API route after logging in.

-We use this `code` received to make an API request to Github and retrieve an `access_token`.
-This `access_token` can be used later to retrieve the user's email address and limited other information such as username and real name.
+We use this code to make an API request to get the user's public profile information.

+We get the user's public profile information and save it in the session.

-## /api/user/info
+## /api/user/session
-Uses the `oauth_token` stored in a user's session to retrieve information about the user from Github.
+Mostly used for debugging, lists the current items stored in the user's session.